-Around the world 80 words: A journey through the english language
+Around the world in 80 words: A journey through the english language

 From Monte Carlo to Shanghai, Bikini to Samarra, Around the World in 80 Words is a whimsical voyage through the far-flung reaches of the English language.